Current spruce beetle outbreak in Omineca region not unusual - BC Local News

 However, Robert noted she has some concerns with this current spruce beetle outbreak.

-Read about these concerns and treatments to stem the spread of spruce beetle-attacked trees in Friday’s edition of the Quesnel Cariboo Observer.
+Read about these concerns and treatments to stem the spread of spruce beetle-attacked trees in Part 2 of this series, on Friday April 20.